zymono/API/README.md

-# How To Use The API
+# How To Add A Report Button To Your Website
 Use The Zymono API To Embed A Button Into Any Webpage That Launches Your Zymono Report Page.

 ## Step 1: Paste This Code